applicaster/developer.applicaster.com/book/applicaster-video-platform/js2native/readme.md

  **userProperties** - The user properties information.
 The keys of the JSON object should be formatted as pascal case (*PascalCase*).
-Moreover, properties which are not *custom properties* are called *special properties*.
-They are not required, but if delivered, should be written in the following format: "CustomFieldName".

 The following is an example of a javascript code to send user data:
 ```javascript